UAW provides Belvidere Stellantis' employees update concerning negotiations hours before plant shuts down

 "Brothers and Sisters

-We were just notified, that after extensive negotiations, the UAW and Stellantis have come to an agreement regarding options for Belvidere Assemby Plant Employees.
+We were just notified, that after extensive negotiations, the UAW and Stellantis have come to an agreement regarding options for Belvidere Assembly Plant Employees.

 The options are: